jwulf/HGate/README.md

 In a superposition, a qubit (and you've got to imagine this - it's a model) is somewhere on the surface of a hyper-dimensional sphere, where the North and South poles of the sphere are One and Zero, and every other position represents a probability.
 The equator of the sphere is a 50% probability of either One or Zero.
 Locations north of the equator represent greater probabilities of One, increasing as you go further north up to 100% when you hit the North pole.
 Locations south of the equator represent greater probabilities of Zero, increasing as you go further south up to 100% when you hit the South pole.

+The probability is collapsed into an actual value as soon as the state of the qubit is observed (the measure operation `M()` in Q#).
+You can measure the percentage of the probability by doing the same operation one hundred times, and totalling the outcomes.

 In classical computers, logic gates shift the state of classical bits between One and Zero.
 In quantum computers, quantum logic gates shift the position of a qubit on this hyperdimensional sphere, changing the probability of its eventual value when it is observed.

 The Hadamard Gate, or H Gate, is a basic quantum logic gate.
 When applied to a qubit that is located on one of the poles - a solid One or Zero - it moves the qubit to the equator of the the hypersphere.
 This gives the qubit a 50% probability of now being either a Zero or a One.